bueler/mccarthy/projects/2016/randbed/README.md

 * What kinds of things are known and not known about the model?
 (Solutions?
 Numerical solutions?
 Appropriateness of the continuum model?)

 * Someone might say that the steady state may not be unique if the CMB is elevation-dependent.
 What does this mean?
+If there are multiple solutions, how would you describe which one you find.

 * How do you measure the extent/magnitude/coverage of the glaciation of a mountain range?